§ 2.706 Depositions upon oral examination and written interrogatories; interrogatories to parties.

 (4) Before any questioning, the deponent shall either be sworn or affirm the truthfulness of his or her answers.
 Examination and cross-examination must proceed as at a hearing.
 Each question propounded must be recorded and the answer taken down in the words of the witness.
 Objections on questions of evidence must be noted in short form without the arguments.
 The officer may not decide on the competency, materiality, or relevancy of evidence but must record the evidence subject to objection.
 Objections on questions of evidence not made before the officer will not be considered waived unless the ground of the objection is one which might have been obviated or removed if presented at that time.

 (5) When the testimony is fully transcribed, the deposition must be submitted to the deponent for examination and signature unless he or she is ill, cannot be found, or refuses to sign.
-The officer shall certify the deposition or, if the deposition is not signed by the deponent, shall certify the reasons for the failure to sign, and shall promptly forward the deposition by registered mail to the Commission.
+The officer shall certify the deposition or, if the deposition is not signed by the deponent, shall certify the reasons for the failure to sign.
+The deposing party shall promptly transmit an electronic copy of the deposition to the Secretary of the Commission for entry into the electronic docket.

 (6) Where the deposition is to be taken on written interrogatories, the party taking the deposition shall serve a copy of the interrogatories, showing each interrogatory separately and consecutively numbered, on every other party with a notice stating the name and address of the person who is to answer them, and the name, description, title, and address of the officer before whom they are to be taken.
 Within ten (10) days after service, any other party may serve cross-interrogatories.
 The interrogatories, cross-interrogatories, and answers must be recorded and signed, and the deposition certified, returned, and filed as in the case of a deposition on oral examination.